Mercedes-AMG GT: Mercedes-AMG GT (2015–2021)

 The GT is the entry level variant of the Mercedes-AMG GT family.
 The M178 engine in this variant is tuned to an output of 340 kW and 443 lbft of torque, with the key differences between this and its more expensive siblings being a mechanical limited-slip differential, an absorbent glass mat battery, the lack of the "Race Mode" setting in the AMG Dynamic Select adaptive drivetrain system, the lack of the AMG Ride Control adaptive suspensive system, and a passive AMG Sport Exhaust System.
 Keyless-Go is also an optional feature, as opposed to standard equipment.
 The GT is equipped with 19-inch wheels at the front and rear.

 Mercedes-AMG GT S (2015–2020)

 The GT S is a more highly equipped variant of the Mercedes-AMG GT.
 The M178 engine in this variant is tuned to an output of 375 kW and 480 lbft of torque.
 The key mechanical differences the GT S gains over the GT include an electronically controlled limited-slip differential, "Race Mode" and "Race Start" mode settings in the AMG Dynamic Select adaptive drivetrain system, AMG Ride Control adaptive suspensive system, an AMG Performance Exhaust System with dynamic flaps, and a lithium-ion battery.
 Keyless-Go is standard equipment, as is a staggered set of wheels (19-inch at the front, 20-inch at the rear).

+As with many other recent Mercedes-AMGs, at the time of introduction a limited production "Edition 1" series was issued of the GT S. 375 examples were sold worldwide, and include a gloss black aerodynamic set including a front splitter, lower wheelwell extensions, a carbon fibre roof, a fixed rear wing, red interior accents and red brake calipers, and various other extras.